 A charged battery.
 Some electrical outlets are available, but the Library cannot guarantee availability.

 Compatible headphones if you plan to use audio files.

 How do I connect?

 In most cases you will not need to change the settings on your computer to connect.
 Simply launch your web browser.
-Your computer's home page will appear and you may begin surfing immediately.
+Our Terms of Service (ToS) will load and redirect you to our homepage.
 If you can't connect immediately, use the Troubleshooting Tips included below.

 Can I print from the wireless network?